arjunvynipadath/docs/README.txt

             Open Fabrics Enterprise Distribution (OFED)
-                        Version 1.4
+                        Version 1.5
                          README

-                       December 2008
+                       October 2009

-This is the OpenFabrics Enterprise Distribution (OFED) version 1.4 software package supporting InfiniBand and iWARP fabrics.
+This is the OpenFabrics Enterprise Distribution (OFED) version 1.5 software package supporting InfiniBand and iWARP fabrics.
 It is composed of several software modules intended for use on a computer cluster constructed as an InfiniBand subnet or an iWARP network.